The WalkUP Wake-Up Call: Boston

 Currently, only 6% of neighborhoods in Greater Boston get high ratings both for walkability and access to public transit.
 And these walkable urban places, or “WalkUPs,” are in high demand, particularly among Millennials.
 With such limited supply, the price of real estate is soaring in the region’s most desirable, walkable neighborhoods – putting them out of reach for many who might live car-free (or car-light) if they could.
 Meanwhile, many suburban town centers that are already connected to transit, and have great potential as thriving, walkable places have yet to fully unleash that potential.

-To explore the most promising neighborhoods for WalkUP development in Greater Boston, last year Barr funded new research conducted by Northeastern University’s Dukakis Center for Urban and Regional Policy and the Metropolitan Area Planning Council, in conjunction with LOCUS, a coalition of real estate developers and Cushman & Wakefield, the largest commercial real estate broker in the region.
+To explore the most promising neighborhoods for WalkUP development in Greater Boston, in 2015 Barr funded new research conducted by Northeastern University’s Dukakis Center for Urban and Regional Policy and the Metropolitan Area Planning Council, in conjunction with LOCUS, a coalition of real estate developers and Cushman & Wakefield, the largest commercial real estate broker in the region.

 The report dentifies 57 WalkUPs in the region and notes that while these WalkUPs only make up 6% of the region’s land area, they are gaining more than their market share of development and income property investment compared to their drivable sub-urban neighbors.